lewdlime/abc-spec/abcplus_en/README.txt

 ------

-This is the LaTeX source (complete with ABC examples) of "Making Music with ABC Plus".
+This is the LaTeX source (complete with ABC examples) of "Making Music with ABC 2" (formerly "Making Music with Abc Plus").

 To obtain the PDF version, you will need:

-  - abcm2ps version 5.9.25.
+  - abcm2ps version 7.8.14.
 Rename or copy the abcm2ps binary to
-  "abcm2ps-5.9.25", or edit the makefig.sh script.
+  "abcm2ps-7.8.14", or edit the makefig.sh script.

   - ghostscript